The information contained here are subject to change. Chinese History Digest is not responsible or liable if any changes should occur.

 |Bus:||The Yucheng Post is located off a narrow alley.
 The only way (except walking or riding a bike) to get there is by pedicab, which visitors can hail anywhere in Gaoyou.
 The fare should be less than 20 yuan, even from the outskirts of Gaoyou.|

 Gaoyou in Jiangsu province is a county-level city under the administration of Yangzhou.
 It is located right beside Gaoyou Lake about 44km north of Yangzhou, which is not only the much bigger city but also much more renowned in Chinese history.
 The famous Venetian Marco Polo for example is believed to once have served as the governor of Yangzhou.
 The Huifu Jinling Hotel is the only 5-star hotel in Gaoyou.
 Most of Gaoyou's tourist sights lie within relatively close proximity of the Huifu Jinling Hotel.
 Both the city center and the Yucheng Postal Stop are only about 2km away from the hotel and affordable pedicabs make it convenient to reach every place of interest within a short time (including the narrow alleys in Gaoyou's old town where taxis are not allowed to drive).
 Reaching the Yangzhou Taizhou International Airport that lies 34.6km from Gaoyou typically takes about 50 minutes and Yangzhou's city center can be reached by car in about 70 minutes.
-There are also line busses that travel back and forth between Gaoyou and Yangzhou at frequent intervals.
+Since December 2020, Gaoyou is connected to China's high-speed railway network.
+Additionally, there are also line busses that travel back and forth between Gaoyou and Yangzhou at frequent intervals.

 All rooms of the Huifu Jinling Hotel in Gaoyou are air-conditioned and equipped with an in-room safe and a TV with cable channels.
 A heater can be requested during the cool months of the year.
 Free Wi-Fi is available in all rooms and the hotel also has family rooms for travellers with kids.
 There is a restaurant and a bar on-site and free Chinese-style buffet breakfast is provided.
 Laundry service (including dry cleaning) and luggage storage are available.
 For exercise and relaxation, hotel guests have access to a fitness center and a spa.